Russia Summons French Ambassador Over Ministers unacceptable Comments - UrduPoint

 It is the latest in series of spats between the two countries, whose relations have deteriorated since the start of the year, against the backdrop of the conflict in Ukraine.

-After a conversation between the two countries' defence ministers on April 3, Russia said it "hoped" that the French secret services were not involved in the Moscow concert hall attack claimed by Islamic State group, which killed 144 people on March 22.
+After a conversation between the two countries' defence ministers on April 3, Russia said it "hoped" that the French secret services were not involved in the Moscow concert hall attack which killed 144 people on March 22.

 France had initiated the meeting in a bid to pass on "useful information" to Russia about the attack.